alttch/eva3/doc/framework-development.rst

 Starting from EVA ICS 3.3.2, item states are replicated between nodes and client/server with "IEID" (Incremental Event Identifier).
-IEID is always incrementing and it is the most reliable way in EVA ICS to handle item state events.
+IEID is always incremental and it is the most reliable way in EVA ICS to handle item state events.

 All serialized item states have "ieid" field, which is changed only when either